skanarul8002/mca-hub/README.md

    - Ensure that your PR/MR is either merged, has an overall approving review, or receives the **“hacktoberfest-accepted”** label to count toward your Hacktoberfest progress.

 4. **Review Period:**
-   - Once your PR/MR is created and passing checks, it will go through a **seven-day review period**.
+   - Once your PR/MR is created and passing checks, it will go through a **two-day review period**.
 Make sure your submission remains compliant throughout this time.
    - Even if Hacktoberfest ends on October 31, PR/MRs still in the seven-day review period may continue into November.

 5. **Valid Contributions:**